valentincanonical/diy-microcloud/step-04-microk8s-cluster.md

 ## Option A: Deploy on-demand kubernetes clusters in one Juju command

-Currently, there is no MicroK8s charm on [CharmHub](https://charmhub.io/), the Store for Charmed Operators.
-However, there is a version contributed [by @pjdc](https://launchpad.net/~pjdc/+git/charm-microk8s) a community member on Launchpad.
-It's just a matter of time until we get an official one!

-For this workshop, we forked pjdc's version and adapted it to work on top of LXD.

-We'll start by downloading this custom MicroK8s Charmed Operator, a package with all the knowledge on how to deploy a MicroK8s cluster on top of LXD.
+Now that we have a LXD micro cloud, we want to be able to operate it from Juju with Charmed Operators.

+For that, we first need to register it.

 ### Register our LXD micro cloud for Model-Driven Operations

-Now that we have a LXD micro cloud, we want to be able to operate it from Juju with Charmed Operators.
-For that, we need to register it.

 #### Prepare the credentials to connect to our LXD micro cloud